CIR GROWTH 2023

 $3,000 DONATION

-covers the cost of sponsoring an addiction-themed talk given by Fr.
-Sean Kilcawley at the 2024 FOCUS SEEK Conference with a 90-second video sharing about the hope and healing made available through CIR
+helps reach over 5,000 college students needing help with addiction by sponsoring an addiction-themed talk given by Fr.
+Sean Kilcawley at the 2024 FOCUS SEEK Conference with a brief video beforehand

 (goal of 1)